-The sample for this study was chosen using a purposive sampling method, which is a sampling technique that includes specific considerations or unique selection and aids in providing data that is relevant to the research objectives.
-The borrowers in this study were drawn from the mortgage database of the private bank (with the most significant market capitalization listed on the Indonesian stock exchange) Surabaya branch between 2015 and 2020.
-The sampling criteria are the borrowers having a mortgage facility and the services of a real estate agent or brokers accompanying the mortgage process.
+The sample for this study was chosen using a purposive sampling method, which is a sampling technique that includes specific considerations or special selection and aids in providing data that is relevant to the research objectives.
+The borrowers in this study were drawn from the mortgage database of the private bank (with the biggest market capitalization listed on the Indonesian stock exchange) Surabaya branch between 2015 and 2020.
+The sampling criteria are the borrowers has a Mortgage facility and the mortgage process is accompanied by the services of a real estate agent or brokers.

-The secondary data used in this research is from the mortgage borrowers of the private bank in the Surabaya branch from the 2015-2020 period.
+The secondary data used in this research is from the mortgage borrowers of the private bank in Surabaya branch from 2015-2020 period.
 The data collection methods used are:

-- 1. Collect data on distance between broker-borrower office locations, credit characteristics data (interest rates, debt values, and property prices), data on types of credit collateral, and borrower income from internal company data.
-The data that has been obtained will be processed and analyzed quantitatively. - 2.
-Literature research by collecting and studying books and journals related to the research topic so that research has a theoretical basis and appropriate analytical techniques in solving problems.
+- Collect data on distance between broker-borrower office locations, credit characteristics data (interest rates, debt values, and property prices), data on types of credit collateral, borrower income, from internal company data.
+The data that has been obtained will be processed and analyzed quantitatively. - Literature research by collecting and studying books and journals related to the research topic so that research has a theoretical basis and appropriate analytical techniques in solving problems.

-The Maximum Likelihood estimation method is used in statistical analysis to find a specific point to maximize a function (George & Mallery, 2018).
-This estimation technique is used in developing new test techniques to estimate the distribution parameters of the data.
+The Maximum Likelihood estimation method used in research statistical analysis to find a specific point to maximize a function (George & Mallery, 2018).
+This estimation technique is used in the development of new test techniques to estimate the distribution parameters of the data.
 The Probability Unit (Probit) model was used in this study, with the following steps:

-- 1. Gather data on the borrower's loan facility's collectability from the start of the current loan up to two years and classify whether the borrower has ever failed to pay within two years. - 2.
-Obtaining data from the company database on the distance in kilometers between the brokerage office and the collateral. - 3.
-Conduct a model significance test to determine the effect of the independent variables on the dependent variables in the model by examining the Likelihood Ratio parameters (Harlan, 2018).
-If p-values are less than 5%, the independent variable significantly affects the dependent variable. - 4.
-Determine the goodness-of-fit from the regression model to predict the value of data observations.
-If the p-values > 0.05, the model can provide an appropriate description or prediction based on observational data (Harlan, 2018). - 5.
-Determine the coefficient of determination Pseudo- R^2 (McFadden's R-squared) to see how the independent variables interact with the dependent variable.
-The coefficient of determination measures how well the independent variable explains the dependent variable. - 6.
-Logistic regression analysis uses the link between two or more independent variables in the form of interval or categorical data, with one variable having two or more categories used to predict or predict a variable value depending on the independent variable (Hosmer & Lemeshow, 2000).
-W used logistic regression to explain nonlinear independent and dependent variables as follows
+- Gathering data on the borrower's loan facility's collectability from the start of the current loan up to two years and classifying whether the borrower has ever failed to pay within two years. - Obtaining data from the company database on the distance in kilometers between the brokerage office and the collateral. - Conduct a model significance test to determine the effect of the independent variables on the dependent variables in the model by examining the Likelihood Ratio parameters (Harlan, 2018).
+If p-values are less than 5%, the independent variable has a significant effect on the dependent variable. - Determine the goodness-of-fit from the regression model to predict the value of data observations.
+If the p-values > 0.05 the model can provide an appropriate description or prediction based on observational data (Harlan, 2018). - Determine the coefficient of determination Pseudo-R2 (McFadden's R-Squared) to see how the independent variables interact with the dependent variable.
+The coefficient of determination measures how well the independent variable explains the dependent variable. - Logistic regression analysis uses the link between two or more independent variables in the form of interval or categorical data, with one variable having two or more categories used to predict or predict a variable value depending on the independent variable (Hosmer & Lemeshow, 2000).
+We used logistic regression to explain nonlinear independent and dependent variables as well as the dependent variable's anomalous distribution, which cannot be described by a standard linear regression model.
+The study's logistic regression equation is as follows:

-$$\Pr(Y_i = 1) = \alpha + \beta_1 X_1 + \beta_2 X_2 + \beta_3 X_3 + \beta_4 X_4$$
+$$Pr(Y_i = 1) = \alpha + \beta_1 X_1 + \beta_2 X_2 + \beta_3 X_3 + \beta_4 X_4$$ description:

-Description:

-- $\alpha = \text{constant value}$
+α = constant value

-- β = coefficient of regression
+β = coefficient of regression

-- X1 = Broker-borrowers interaction using distance (kilometers)
+X1 = Broker-borrowers interaction using distance (kilometers)

-- $X_2 = \text{Interest Rates} (\%)$
+X2 = Interest Rates (%)

-- X_3 = Type of Property (0 = House, Apartment, 1 = Shophouse, SOHO, Homestay)
+X3 = Type of Property (0= House, Apartment, 1= Shophouse, SOHO, Homestay)

-- $X_4 = \text{Income}(rupiah)$
+X4 = Income (rupiah)